1990 Faucett Perú Boeing 727 disappearance: Background

 The aircraft involved was a 21-year-old Boeing 727-247, registered OB-1303, which first flew in 1969.
 The aircraft had been leased to European carrier Air Malta for the summer season of 1990 by its owner Faucett Perú, and on the day of the disappearance was being ferried back from Malta to Peru at the end of its lease.

 On board were six crewmembers and ten passengers (Note: Originally, it was reported that a total of eighteen people were on board the plane at the time of its disappearance, but Faucett officials later changed the number to fifteen because it was believed that three people had left the plane when it refuelled in Iceland.
 Records now show that there was a total of sixteen people on board the aircraft when it disappeared.) consisting of airline employees and their families.
 The employees included mechanics and other ground crew personnel who had been working in Malta.
 It is believed an infant was on board and up to four women.
 All of those on board were Peruvian nationals.

 The aircraft was scheduled to make refuelling stops during its journey at London in the United Kingdom (or possibly Milan Malpensa Airport in Italy); Keflavík International Airport in Iceland; Gander International Airport in Newfoundland, Canada; and finally Miami International Airport in the United States before arriving at Lima International Airport in Peru.
-The aircraft made its first two stops without incident, with the incident occurring on the Keflavík-Gander leg.
+The aircraft made its first two stops without incident, with the disappearance occurring on the Keflavík-Gander leg.